-There were a wide variety of responses to the announcement of Jesus’ birth.
-King Herod responded in murderous rage.
-Priest Zechariah responded in skeptical doubt.
-But a poor, teenage girl from Nazareth responded in faithful obedience.
-It was a fitting response to the Savior whose faithful obedience would save His people from their sins through the cross, and it reminds us that Advent brings not only good news of great joy but a renewed call to follow the One who first sought us.
+There were a variety of responses to the announcement of Jesus’ birth.
+King Herod responded with murderous rage.
+Priest Zachariah responded with skeptical doubt.
+Joseph responded with thoughts of divorce.
+But a poor, teenage girl from Nazareth responded with faithful submission.
+When presented with the Word of the Lord, she obediently reflected her Savior who would later say, “Thy will be done” supremely on the cross.
+Luke reminds us that the birth of our Lord calls us to not only rejoice, but to submit our lives to the One who first gave His life for us.